A man wakes up and finds himself at a party. He’s on a quest to find the party’s HOST. Reading time: 12-15 minutes

 I tried to explain, but he cried, “Not Ever!
 The Host is beyond our sights, our sounds!
 Get out!
 Out!
 OUT!”

 On the thirty-second floor, some well-dressed gentlemen academes explained that each of us was the host of his own party.
 Although we were all in one place, the experience is different for each of us.
 The course and nature of our Journey is ours to direct.
 We must Seek the Party on our own.
 But never Despair.
 Seek and you shall Find!
-Man and Earth Will Once Again Unite!
+Heaven and Man Shall Once Again Unite!

 The fifty-fifth floor was quiet.
 The party continued like it did on other floors, but everything there was muffled.
 Sounds were softer, lights duller, colors blander, movement gentler.
 There, they said the host exists inside of us.
 Seeking him in the party would only push us further apart.